Yen dips, markets stabilise ahead of US inflation data

 "Carry trades have erased year-to-date gains; we estimate 65-75% of positioning being unwound," they said in a note on Saturday.

-(Reporting by Vidya Ranganathan in Singapore; Editing by Jamie Freed and Alex Richardson)
+(Reporting by Iain Withers in London and Vidya Ranganathan in Singapore; Editing by Alex Richardson, Kirsten Donovan)